antz22/ConnectAnon/README.md

 - peer preferences?

 - add an if check sayign that if users is over like 50 then dont check thorugh each one?

+PROBLEMS
+- there will probably be duplicate conversations somewhere, a person will get someone they've already talked to.
+- volunteers might get duplicate requests. will rarely happen though, hopefully.
+- messages (chat room messages and messages) can't be programmatically.

 # Questions